JoeNyland/joenyland.github.io/_posts/2014-07-30-naughty-github.md

 > Gist is a simple way to share snippets and pastes with others.
 All gists are Git repositories, so they are automatically versioned, forkable and usable from Git.

-Now, that's gone right up my flagpole!
+Now, that's gone right up my flagpole, that has!

 So, once again, I'm uploading pretty much all of the little notes, scripts and code snippets to GitHub, in the form of Gists.

-But you'd think a "well-thought-out" organisation like GitHub would be able to get simple mobile web development right, wouldn't you?
+But, you'd think a "well-thought-out" organisation like GitHub would be able to get simple mobile web development right, wouldn't you?

 <span class="center">![Screenshot]({{ '/assets/attachments/gist-ios-bookmark.png' | prepend: site.baseurl }})</span>

-After taking a look at the `<head>` section of the HTML for the Gists site, they aren't event defining an 'Apple tough icon'...
+After taking a look at the `<head>` section of the HTML for the Gists site, they aren't event defining an 'Apple touch icon'...

 {% highlight html linenos %}
 <head prefix="og: http://ogp.me/ns# fb: http://ogp.me/ns/fb# githubog: http://ogp.me/ns/fb/githubog#">